AjayKMehta/setup-machine/NeovimNotes.md

 ### Delete line

-<kbd>Shift</kbd> + <kbd>s</kbd> in normal mode, blanks the line, *sends you into insert mode*, also placing you at the right indent level too.
+<kbd>Shift</kbd> + <kbd>s</kbd> (or `cc`) in normal mode, blanks the line, *sends you into insert mode*, also placing you at the right indent level too.
 It's perfect for wiping a line and writing something new without having to delete and then reposition the cursor.

 <kbd>Alt</kbd> + <kbd>Shift</kbd> + <kbd>s</kbd> (`Alt+S`), does the same in both modes.